Skip to content

 Bus driver used the bike lane, tailgated cyclist, honked at him, and then nearly ran him over, all captured on video.
 AC Transit closes its short investigation without announcing any steps against the driver

-The bus driver who drove in the bike lane and apparently assaulted a cyclist with her bus.
-Image captured from the cyclist’s bike camera footage
+The bus driver who drove in the bike lane and punish passed a cyclist.
+Image captured from the cyclist's bike camera footage

-Meanwhile George, the cyclist who recorded the video of the assault, received a the following from Debora Garcia, an AC Transit customer service manager:
+Meanwhile George, the cyclist involved, received the following from Debora Garcia, an AC Transit customer service manager:

 We are offering our sincerest apologies on behalf of all of AC Transit as we understand the gravity of the situation and want to assure you that we take all matters of public safety incredibly seriously.
 On December 10th, a Division Superintendent spoke with you over the phone, and this letter is to provide you with an update.
 Our operations department has concluded its investigation after reviewing video footage of the reported incident and have taken appropriate action with the operator involved in the incident in accordance with District policies and procedures.
 Here at AC Transit, we hold ourselves to the highest standards of quality and professionalism, and it deeply pains us to have fallen short of these standards in this instance [emphasis added].